TeamPyOgg/PyOgg/README.md

 The required libraries include the OGG library (e.g. libogg.dll) and at least either OGG Opus' libraries (e.g. libopus.dll, libopusfile.dll) and / or OGG Vorbis' libraries (e.g. libvorbis.dll, libvorbisfile.dll)
 to support Opus and Vorbis respectively, or the FLAC C library (e.g. libFLAC.dll) for FLAC support.

+Ensure that you have the "wheel" package installed before installing PyOgg, in order to have the Windows DLLs included in the PyOgg installation:

+        pip install wheel

 You can install PyOgg using PyPI.

 	pip install PyOgg